-After ten successive seasons, a feat that makes them the Championship’s longest serving club, Preston North End have been relegated to the Npower League One.
+After ten successive seasons, a feat that made them the Championship’s longest serving club, Preston North End have been relegated to League One.

 Since the heart-breaking 1-0 home defeat against promotion chasing Cardiff that relegated the Lilywhites on 25th April, Preston haven’t lost a game.
 In terms of pre-season matches, North End have convincingly beat Fleetwood Town, Kendal Town and Morecambe, 4-0, 7-1 and 3-0 respectively.
 This form seems somewhat foreign to North Enders after last season.
 Three consecutive victories was our longest winning run all season (Scunthorpe 3-0, Coventry 2-1 and Swansea 2-1) and by then our fate was pretty much sealed.
 Hopefully this winning mentality can continue when the 2011/2012 season commences against Colchester at Deepdale on Saturday 6th August.

 Manager Phil Brown has successfully persuaded midfielder Barry Nicholson to renew his contract for another two years.
 Positive news as the 32-year-old Scot, who has been blighted by two breaks to the same leg, should provide some more goals after teasing fans with three goals in as many games in the second half of last season.
 Nicholson had already sworn his allegiance back in May about staying at Deepdale because he “owes it to the club”.